 A 1696 catalog of Jamaican plants mentioned the avocado, referring to it as an alligator pear tree.
 Henry Perrine, a horticulturist, planted avocados in Florida in 1833.
 But they did not become a cash crop until much later.

 In the early 1900s, California farmers started growing alligator pears commercially.
 But even though the common English name matched the pebbly green skin of this unusually unsweet fruit, the newly formed growers association did not believe they could successfully market it as such.
-They turned back to the native moniker, ahuacatl, which had become aguacate to Spanish speakers and avocado in English.
+They turned back to the native moniker, ahuacatl, which had become aguacate to Spanish speakers and avocado in the English language.

 Slow Growth to Widespread Appeal

 Widespread appreciation for the avocado really arrived with the 21st century, though.
-According to the Hass Avocado Board, in 15 years the number of avocados sold in the United States quadrupled, to more than 2 billion pounds in 2015.
+According to the Hass Avocado Board, in 15 years the number of avocados sold in the United States quadrupled to more than 2 billion pounds in 2015.
 Super Bowl Sunday 2016 saw Americans consume nearly 140 million pounds of avocado in just one day, mostly in the form of guacamole.
 By 2019, it was estimated that Americans spent close to $58 million dollars buying avocados and the fruit that once had trouble earning fans in prior decades has now become a super-food everyone is talking about and getting their hands on.

 The Case for Avocados

 The thick-skinned Hass avocados, grown in Southern California and imported from Mexico, are the most common in U.S. markets, followed by Fuerte, a thinner-skinned, lighter-colored version.
 High in potassium and the so-called “good fat,” avocados have become the darling of nutritionists.
 They may even be a better standard-bearer than the apple for the wisdom of one a day to keep the doctor away.
 Free of cholesterol themselves, they help lower bad cholesterol and contain 20 essential vitamins and minerals, all in a package of 160 calories for a 100-gram serving.
 They also contain a notable amount of protein, unusual for any fruit, with 2 grams per 100-gram serving,

-Beyond the obvious use in guacamole and sliced on salads or sandwiches, avocados can stand in for mayonnaise, replace butter in baked goods and even become the creamy base for ice cream or smoothies.
-You can grill them, stuff them, batter and fry them or turn them into cake frosting.
+Beyond the obvious uses in guacamole and sliced on salads or sandwiches, avocados can stand in for mayonnaise, replace butter in baked goods, and even become the creamy base for ice cream or smoothies.
+You can grill them, stuff them, batter and fry them, or turn them into cake frosting.
 Or simply slice them onto a plate, drizzle some fresh lime juice on top and add a scattering of dried chili flakes.